๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 Shopping$6

-At an elephant sanctuary in Chiang Mai.
+Elephant sanctuary in Chiang Mai.

-Cost Breakdown by City in Thailand
+Cost Breakdown by Destination in Thailand

-Below are my trip expense breakdowns for the three places I visited in Thailand: Bangkok, Chiang Mai and Krabi (specifically in Ao Nang).
+Below are my trip expense breakdowns for Bangkok, Chiang Mai, and Krabi (specifically the Ao Nang area).
+Bangkok and Chiang Mai are often featured in first-timersโ€™ travel itineraries.

 ๐Ÿ Accommodation$20$7

-๐Ÿ Food$16$5
+๐ŸŒถ๏ธ Food$16$5

-๐Ÿš‡ Transportation$19$6
+๐Ÿš— Transportation$19$6

 A heavily adorned temple with intricate designs.